canonical/hwcert-jenkins-tools/version-published/README.md

 This program checks whether a specific version of checkbox snaps are available in the snap store and if the same package version is available in a given PPA.

-Aside from the version, that is the same for both snaps and PPA packages, there are two yaml files that define what snaps and packages it should look for:
+The snaps and packages that the script should should look for are defined in `checkbox-canary.yaml`.
+This file contains two main sections:

-- `*snaps.yaml`: includes snap name, channels, and architectures.
+- required-snaps: includes snap names, channels, and architectures.
-- `*ppas.yaml`: includes the channel (same as the PPA name), sources, packages, versions and architectures.
+- required-packages: includes the channel (same as the PPA name), sources, packages, versions and architectures.

 Example usage:
-`python3 checkbox_version_published.py 3.3.0-dev10 --snaps-yaml checkbox-canary-snaps.yaml --packages-yaml checkbox-canary-packages.yaml`
+`python3 checkbox_version_published.py 3.3.0-dev10 checkbox-canary.yaml --timeout 300`

 ## test_* files